Arthi-chaud/Meelo/docs/setting-up.md

 A few things to know:

 - you are free to configure your database volume as you want.
-- the `data` volume must contain all your libraries
+- the `data` volume should be mapped to a folder that contains all your libraries
 - the `meelo` volume should be mapped from your `Meelo` folder.

 ## Start Meelo